Cliff Dwellers Club: Exhibitions, performances, and lectures

 The Club currently has exhibitions of sculpture and visual arts, which are mounted every other month.
 In addition, the Club hosts numerous events every month, showcasing musicians, dancers, and actors in unique and exciting performances.
 Over the years, the Club has also opened its doors to many outstanding writers and artists in Chicago for special lectures and programs.

 Arts Foundation

 The Cliff Dwellers Arts Foundation operates as a charitable adjunct to the private club.
 The Foundation's stated mission is to support the arts.
 Throughout the year, the Foundation provides grants to arts-oriented organizations and individuals, presents performances at the Club, and sponsors an annual music competition.
 Visual arts grant recipients also often showcase their art at the Club.
 Funds are contributed by members of The Cliff Dwellers and are distributed biannually.

 Affiliate clubs

 The Cliff Dwellers has numerous affiliate clubs across the country and around the world.
-These include the Arts Club of Chicago and the Quadrangle Club (University of Chicago) (also based in Chicago), the Cosmos Club (based in Washington DC), the Salmagundi Club in New York City, and the Lansdowne Club in London, England.
+These include the Arts Club of Chicago and the Quadrangle Club (University of Chicago) (also based in Chicago), the Cosmos Club (based in Washington, DC), the National Arts Club and Salmagundi Club in New York City, and the Lansdowne Club in London, England.